ThomasSmyth/setlist.fm-attended-map/README.md

 Testing is handled by `tests/k4unit.q`, which loads the test csvs specified in `tests/order.csv`.
-This should include the relative path to the test csv within the `tests` directory.
+This should include the relative path to the test csv within the `tests/instructions` directory.
 To run the offline tests use:
 ```
 sh runTests.sh
 ```